-Nominee’s Research Summary (1,000-word maximum, PDF): summary of up to five significant scientific contributions and research accomplishments (1,000-word maximum not including references and figure caption, 1 figure; PDF).
+Nominee’s Research Summary (1,000-word maximum, PDF): summary (authored by the nominee and written in the first person) of up to five significant scientific contributions and research accomplishments (1,000-word maximum not including references and figure caption, 1 figure; PDF).

 Full-text publications and/or patents representing the nominee’s work (up to 4 publications, PDF).